 One of the most commonly asked questions in our practice is: “Does it matter if I take AP courses or not?”
 The answer depends on what courses are the right fit for the individual student, and what the student’s aspirations are.

 Will I Be Able To Handle The Work?

-The first and what might seem like an obvious consideration is whether the student can handle the course work in an AP class.
+The first, and, what might seem like an obvious consideration, is whether the student can handle the course work in an AP class.
 If a student is working hard and feeling stressed with schoolwork or routinely staying up to the wee hours of the morning to complete homework then adding to the workload might not be a good idea.
-However, if the student is working at that pace because she has spent two hours earlier in the evening texting friends, posting to Instagram or playing video games then an A.P. course might be possible if the student re-prioritized study time.
+However, if the student is up too late because due to texting friends, posting to Instagram or playing video games earlier in the evening then an A.P. course might be possible if the student re-prioritized study time.